 It feels a little like picking lottery numbers, doesn’t it?

-When countless word, color, and combinations have the potential to send your business’s sales soaring, which one will you choose for your call-to-action?
+When countless word, color, and shape combinations have the potential to send your business’s sales soaring, which one will you choose for your call-to-action?
 Which one will convince your audience to click their mouse and claim your offer?

 There’s a lot that factors into the decision — from things like UX best practices and design principles, to pronouns and the people visiting your page.